semgrep/semgrep-docs/docs/semgrep-secrets/validators.md

           validity: valid
           severity: ERROR
           message: >-
-            The token exposed is for an admin user, this should be fixed immediately!
+            The token exposed is for an admin user, and this should be fixed immediately!
 See <insertlink> on how to rotate and look for suspicious activity
           metadata:
             context:
               - admin: true